bielern/nextjs-patent-cockpit/NOTES.md

   return res.status(200).redirect("/")
 })
 ```
-The advantage of saving the session in the cookie is that it is stateless and
+By saving the session state in the encrypted cookie we obtain stateless session management,
-does not require the server to keep track of the sessions.
+since the server does not need to track the sessions.

 The code in `login.js` is similar, except that we don't create the user but look
 it up and compare the passwords.
-Then, we save all the necessary data in the session user cookie.
+Then, we save again all the necessary data in the session user cookie.
 ```
 import { withSessionRoute } from "lib/withSession";
 import { prisma } from "lib/database";